adriancubillos/concurrentuserservice/README.md

         Check the state of the in-memory store after operations.

     Concurrency Tests (Optional but Recommended): Outline a simple test case to verify thread safety by having multiple threads attempt to create or modify users concurrently.

+8. Containerization with Docker

+    This application is configured to be built and run as a Docker container.

+    **Prerequisites:**
+    - Docker must be installed and running on your system.

+    **Building the Docker Image:**

+    Open a terminal in the project root directory and run the following command:

+    ```sh
+    docker build -t concurrentuserservice .
+    ```

+    This command will build a Docker image named `concurrentuserservice` using the provided `Dockerfile`.

+    **Running the Docker Container:**

+    Once the image is built, you can run the application in a container with this command:

+    ```sh
+    docker run -p 8080:8080 concurrentuserservice
+    ```

+    This will start the container and map port 8080 on your local machine to port 8080 inside the container.
+The service will be accessible at `http://localhost:8080`.